"Report abuse" button not workin on spam and other abusive comments in Yahoo Finance Conversations

 I read through a lot of comments here.
 Since the 2016 US election, I have seen an uptick in AI, Bot types posts on Yahoo Finance, as well as more emotion tugging, juvenile type posts.
 I agree with most of the comments here, but I will go one step further.
 I believe Yahoo Finance is being used as an AI testing ground for Russian, Chinese, and North Korean AI bots to improve their "humanistic" responses, to make them more believable.
 They are learning more and more how to sound more convincing, and how to get the most replies.
 Essentially, I think AI profiles on Yahoo Finance are refining the process here, and getting ready for 2020 and beyond.
 We humans tend to respond the most when someone insults our intelligence, our emotions, our finances, our choices, our politics, or our families.
 Please filter for bots, foreign agents, and pump and dump schemes.
 Oh yeah, your charts suck since Verizon took over.
 MAX timeline charts are NOT accurate.
 Please fix.

-Brian Greig commented
+John Greig commented

 I'd say it is long overdue for this feature.
 Please implement it Yahoo.

-Henry Jaeger commented
+Matt Jaeger commented

 I seriously don't understand why Yahoo does not already have this simple blocking feature in addition to allowing people to actually unmute someone if they muted someone by accident.
 These are some of the most basic features in a discussion forum.